Levels of Testing!! Before starting the post on Levels of Testing, let’s see what is Software Testing.

 It’s a black box testing.
-Testing the fully integrated application this is also called as end to end scenario testing.
+Testing the fully integrated application this is also called as an end to end scenario testing.
 To ensure that the software works in all intended target systems.
 Verify thorough testing of every input in the application to check for desired outputs.
-Testing of the users experience with the application.
+Testing of the users’ experiences with the application.

 To obtain customer sign-off so that software can be delivered and payments received.

 Types of Acceptance Testing are Alpha, Beta & Gamma Testing.